 How do your team members respond to client questions over the phone?
 Some may be concise while others may ramble.
 And is the information they are conveying uniform and accurate?
 I strongly suggest practices develop written scripts for their more common communication needs.
 Written scripts insure not only accuracy of communication but efficiency and consistency.

 Many companies now offer outsourcing for your reminders.
 Most allow you to customize your reminder protocol and can process both postal and email reminders.
 Outside companies can be relied upon to get reminders out, and in many cases they will send reminders weekly and reference multiple pets on one reminder card, thus saving you money.
 Compare the cost effectiveness of outsourcing your reminders and don’t forget to factor in the time and cost of your team members.

 Many people believe that only they can do something and do it right – and they are headed for burnout and frustration.
 Delegation is an art that needs to be learned and practiced.
 Once mastered, you will see what an amazing a tool it can be to help you accomplish your goals and achieve success in your endeavors.
 One key to delegation is developing individuals to whom you can delegate and, in doing so, improve your productivity and efficiency.

 9. Align your doctor office hour and surgery schedule with your team schedule

 When creating your team’s schedule, first determine the doctors’ office hours and surgery times.
 The doctors’ needs should drive the team schedule.
 There are some excellent scheduling programs available to help you accomplish this task.
 It is hard to be efficient when you don’t have the right team members in place to assist doctors during the course of the day.

 10. Make sure your laboratory results go directly into the patient’s medical record

 Looking for management tools to help you run your practice more efficiently?
-Check out our Big Blue Binder full of scripts, forms, and other valuable and timesaving tools.
+Check out our Big Blue Binder (now the VMC Comprehensive Management Resource Library) full of scripts, forms, and other valuable and timesaving tools.